SumoLogic/sumologic-documentation/docs/send-data/opentelemetry/configuration.md

 ### Using multiple Sumo Logic extensions

-If you want to register multiple collectors and/or send data to mutiple Sumo Logic accounts, mutiple `sumologicextension`s can be defined within the pipeline and used in exporter definitions.
+If you want to register multiple collectors and/or send data to multiple Sumo Logic accounts, multiple `sumologicextension`s can be defined within the pipeline and used in exporter definitions.

 In this case, you need to specify a custom authenticator name that points to the correct extension ID.